Compete in a series of fun filled timed races

 Up to 135 children aged between 8 months to 18 years, from throughout Scotland, are helped by Bobath therapy each year.
 Bobath therapists, patients, carers, the child and their external support network all work together to help achieve defined goals for the child during their therapy block.
 A key element of Bobath therapy is to train the parents and family in therapy techniques that they can easily build into their everyday routine.
 As a result we are indirectly helping an estimated 400 parents and siblings each year.

 In the past, we lacked the resources to help adults past the age of 18.
 However, we have always recognised that provision for adults elsewhere is very limited and that there is a clear need for continuing support among many of the service users who have turned 18.
-We are therefore extremely grateful to the Robertson Trust, who have generously provided funding to allow us to undertake a two-year pilot project treating adults with cerebral palsy, which started in April 2012.
+We are therefore extremely grateful to the Robertson Trust, who generously provided funding to allow us to undertake a two-year pilot project treating adults with cerebral palsy, which started in April 2012.
 For more information, click here.

 Children with cerebral palsy have a movement disorder due to abnormal muscle tone where muscles are either too stiff or too floppy.
 This hampers the natural development of skills such as walking, talking and writing.
 The Bobath concept recognises and provides a unique understanding of the many systems that influence abnormal tone, such as vision, hypersensitivity to touch, and ability to move through space.
 It examines how abnormal tone affects the building blocks necessary for movement, exploring ways of encouraging more natural movement patterns that can be integrated into everyday life.